shilpakancharla/ros-tutorials/cpp_parallel_concurrent_course/README.md

 * Initialize count to 1 (a simple on/off gate)
 * Initialize count to N (wait for N threads to complete some action; wait for some action to complete N times)

+## Asynchronous Tasks

+### Computational Graph

+* The key to parallel programming is determining which steps within a program can be executed in parallel, and then figuring out how to coordinate them.
+* Computational graphs can be used to help model how steps in a program relate to each other.
+* Each step represents a task, which is a unit of execution or a unit of work.
+* A task cannot begin executing until all of the tasks with arrows feeding into have completed.
+* Ideal parallelism = work / span

+### Thread Pool

+* Creates and maintains a collection of worker threads
+* Reuses existing threads to execute tasks

+### Future

+* Placeholder for a result that will be available later
+* Mechanism to access the result of an asynchronous operation

+### Divide and Conquer

+* Divide the problem into subproblems
+* Conquer the subproblems by solving them recursively
+* Combine solutions of subproblems
+* `if "base case"` : solve problem
+* `else` : partition problem into "left" and "right" subproblems; solve "left" problem using divide-and-conquer;  solve "right" problem using divide-and-conquer; combine solutions to "left" and "right" problems